YutaUtah/LeetCodeAPI/README.md

 This project is initiated to learn more about RESTful API and programming language Go.
 At the same time, I want to keep track of my leetcode change record by rendering data in simple html file.

+For the database, I am using MySQL in this project.

 ### How to send GET Request:

 ##### GET Request all problems: